xgvargas/js-css-min-django/README.md

 Optionally it can parse django template tags embeded into css and js files.

-And, if you have [lesscpy](https://github.com/lesscpy/lesscpy) installed you can compiled .LESS to .CSS defore merging.
+And, if you have [lesscpy](https://github.com/lesscpy/lesscpy) installed, you can compiled .LESS to .CSS defore merging.

 Example with a django project
 -----------------------------